COAL

 4. Anthracite: Anthracite coal has the highest carbon content among coal types, ranging from 86% to 98%.
 It has a low moisture content of about 2-6%.
 Anthracite is hard, glossy, and has a high energy content.
 It burns cleanly and efficiently, making it valuable for residential heating, as well as for industrial purposes such as smelting and metal production.

-The energy content and quality of coal increase as you move from lignite to sub-bituminous, bituminous, and finally anthracite.
 Each type of coal has different properties and applications, with higher-rank coals (anthracite and bituminous) generally having greater energy value and lower-rank coals (sub-bituminous and lignite) having lower energy value.

-Others types of coal:
+Others types of coal :

 i.
 Microscopic classification